open-feature/flagd/docs/architecture.md

 The in-process provider is connected via the sync protocol to an implementing [gRPC service](./concepts/syncs.md#grpc-sync) that provides the flag definitions.
 You can use flagd as a [gRPC sync service](./reference/grpc-sync-service.md).
 In this mode, the flag sync stream will expose aggregated flag configurations currently configured through [syncs](./concepts/syncs.md).
-This pattern requires an in-process implementation of the flagd evaluation engine but has the benefit of no I/O overhead, since no inter-process communication is required.
+This pattern requires an in-process implementation of the flagd evaluation engine but has the benefit of no I/O overhead for flag evaluations, since no inter-process communication is required.

 ```mermaid
 ---